 Iuka is a very small city located in the state of Mississippi.
 With a population of 3,001 people and two constituent neighborhoods, Iuka is the 89th largest community in Mississippi.

-Unlike some cities, Iuka isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Iuka are a mix of both white- and blue-collar jobs.
-Overall, Iuka is a city of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Iuka who work in sales jobs (14.34%), healthcare (14.05%), and office and administrative support (13.56%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Iuka is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Iuka is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Iuka who work in healthcare (18.39%), office and administrative support (12.47%), and sales jobs (10.15%).

-Being a small city, Iuka does not have a public transit system used by locals to get to and from work.
+Iuka is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Iuka in 2010 was $21,186, which is wealthy relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,744 for a family of four.
-However, Iuka contains both very wealthy and poor people as well.
+The per capita income in Iuka in 2010 was $20,065, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,260 for a family of four.

 The most common language spoken in Iuka is English.
 Other important languages spoken here include French and African languages.